Substances: Advanced Creative Writing Workshop II

-The module is structured around two interwoven strands, one of which is a 'theme,' one of which is a 'form': that is, 'Memory and Writing' and 'Poetry.'
+The module is structured around two interwoven strands, one of which is a 'theme,' one of which is a 'form'.
+Usually, these are 'Place' and 'Fiction' (though these can vary).
 This structure gives you the opportunity to learn about a key form in depth at the same time as allowing you to work and experiment more broadly across forms and genres within a key theme.

-Whether or not you decide to pursue poetry later in the course, there are techniques, skills and disciplines which you learn from experimenting in the form which are useful, and often of fundamental importance to all writing; and clearly the theme of memory is one which runs through many forms of writing, including non-fiction, fiction, poetry and script-writing.
+Whether or not you decide to pursue fiction later in the course, there are techniques, skills and disciplines which you learn from experimenting in the form which are useful, and often of fundamental importance to all writing; and clearly the theme of Time is one which runs through many forms of writing, including non-fiction, fiction, poetry and script-writing.